KimikoMcGirr/How-to-Learn-to-Code/data/6/simulation_design.md

 * Like food, viruses have a position and mass of 10.
 * Additionally, they also have a defense attribute.
-  * The defense attribute can always be calculated as the square root virus mass divided by 20.
+  * The defense attribute can always be calculated as the square root of the virus' mass divided by 20.
 * Viruses are capable of moving around the tissue.
   * They can move a single step in any direction each time step.
   * That is, both x and y can independently increase by -1, 0, or 1.
   * The virus must stay in the bounds of the simulation while moving.
   * That means, a virus can potentially spend a turn by attempting to move but not changing position.
-  * To phase it another way, if a virus does not start along an edge or in a corner, then it can end in any of nine positions.
+  * To phrase it another way, if a virus does not start along an edge or in a corner, then it can end in any of nine positions.
 * Any time a virus is in the same location as a food particle, it consumes the food.
   * Food consumption increase the mass of the virus by the mass of the food consumed.
 * If a virus reaches a mass of 25, it divides.